neveling/SCRIPTS/README.md

 # SCRIPTS
-My third attempt in having experiment-specific script repository
+An experiment-specific script repository for scripts used in the analysis procedure of K600 experiments